nanomq/nanomq/docs/en_US/README.md

 Github repository address: <https://github.com/emqx/nanomq>

-[NanoMQ](https://nanomq.io/) aims to deliver simple and powerful message-centric services for different edge computing platforms; strives to remove the gap between hardware development and cloud computing; connects the physical world and digital intelligence from the open source community; thus popularizing edge computing applications and helping to connect everything.

 **NanoMQ** in collaboration with **NNG**.
 Relying on **NNG**'s excellent network API design, **NanoMQ** can focus on **MQTT** broker performance and more extended features.The goal is to provide better SMP support and high performance-price ratio in edge devices and MECs.
 There are plans to add other IoT protocols such as ZMQ, NanoMSG and SP in the future.

 **NanoMQ** currently has the following functions and features: